 The sponsoring Senator is to be applauded for taking on this difficult endeavor as we have seen no other state representative willing to attempt to develop laws that will afford better protections for the homeowner.
 But the seemingly good intentions of the law, have turned into a battle of control and money dictated by business.
 A few homeowners were "invited" by the sponsoring Senator to join in the remake of the new law, however after some meetings it became evident that the only purpose of the invite was to camouflage who the bill was really protecting....the management companies and their attorneys.
-Until the people are allowed to participate in the making of their laws, the lobbyist those who have the ear of the lawmakers and money to contribute to their state representatives, will make the laws.
+Until the people are allowed to participate in the making of their laws, businesses, those who have the ear of the lawmakers and money to contribute to their state representatives, will make the laws.

-Despite the appearance on the surface, that the law is for the people, it's still about business and money.
+Despite the appearance on the surface of SB 244 that the law is for the people, it's still about business and money.
 Had the bill passed the hearing, management companies would have gained another inch on their controls over associations and their members.
 There were 2 homeowners, Suzanne Star and Sabine Shurter from Sierra Los Pinos to testify on matters of concern about certain rules.
-There were an estimated 7 management company representatives and an equal amount of real estate representatives.
-The arguments presented about protections by Suzanne Star were superseded by a contentious rally between management company and real estate reps over a \$400 cap.
+There were an estimated 7 management company representatives and an equal amount of real estate representatives at the hearing to testify.
+The arguments presented about protections by Suzanne Star made little impact as a contentious rally ensued thereafter between management company and real estate reps over a \$400 cap.

 We expect the lack of attendance by association homeowners was due to minimal notification, and lack of interest.
 In fact we suspect that only a handful of the 275,000 association homeowners in the state are aware of the law that is being developed to govern them.
-Will they eventually wake up to the realization that those who sleep on their rights, lose them?
+Will association homeowners eventually wake up to the realization that those who sleep on their rights, lose them?